Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 * summary -- write two to four sentences that summarize the impact of this law for this location.
 This can include statistics that support this assessment.

+While the download is automatic, a curator may want to refined the wording of the title and summary to be more human-readable.

 Here is an example: